Search Engine Optimization (SEO) - Starter Guide

 Screenshot_36-4

-After you install this you will be redirected to the SEO page (Project settings -> SEO settings) where you can add meta tags for every page in your project.
+Once the installation is complete, you will be directed to the SEO page (Project settings -> SEO settings) where you can add meta tags for each page in your project.

 Screenshot_39-5

-Create titles that reads naturally and communicates the topic of the page's content.
+that read naturally and communicates the topic of the page's content.
 The title for your homepage can list the name of your website/business and could include other bits of important information like the physical location of the business or maybe a few of its main focuses or offerings.

 Avoid: